moka-guys/guidance/README.md

 # Software development guidance

 South East Genomics Laboratory Hub software development guidance.
+Please navigate through the guidance using the below links.

 This repository also includes the Google documentation and style guides which are recommended reading.

-## Building
-A rendered copy can be built sing the included `Makefile`.
-Valid rendering tagets are:
-- html
-- pdf

 ## Table of Contents
 1. [Introduction](01_introduction.md)